-Love is the wish for others to be happy, and is based on understanding that everyone wants to be so.
+Love is the wish for others to be happy and to have the causes of happiness.
+Based on understanding that everyone equally wants to be so, it is universal and unconditional.
+It includes the quality of being sensitive to others’ needs and the willingness to contribute to their happiness.
 It can be extended equally to everyone, regardless of their relation with us or what they’ve done, and it expects nothing in return.
 In Buddhism, love is the greatest source of happiness.

 Love versus Attachment